Megamind22/lstArab100words/README.md

 # License
-All rights reserved to our teams who made the model and developed it and built the application
+All rights reserved to our teams who update the model and developed it and built the application

 # Contact